Up to 1,000 staff to leave Cork and Dublin airports under severance programme

 Restore pay

-Mr Philips also tells staff that from March 28th, DAA will restore full pay to employees who are staying with the business and who have accepted work practice changes.
+Mr Philips also told staff that from March 28th, DAA would restore full pay to employees who were staying with the business and who had accepted work practice changes.

-The company’s employees have been on 80 per cent of pay since April last year, although Mr Phillips acknowledges that the loss of overtime, bonuses, profit and gain share means actual cuts are 45 per cent in some cases.
+The company’s employees have been on 80 per cent of pay since April last year, although Mr Phillips acknowledged that the loss of overtime, bonuses, profit and gain share meant actual cuts were 45 per cent in some cases.

 DAA company pledged in December that it would restore full pay this month if there were sufficient signs of a recovery as governments began vaccination programmes.

-That was before new Covid variants prompted countries to tighten travel restrictions or news that vaccine deliveries would fall short of original promises.
+That was before new Covid-19 variants prompted countries to tighten travel restrictions or news that vaccine deliveries would fall short of original promises.

-Restructuring has also lead to 1,000 people leaving DAA’s overseas operations, according to Mr Philips’s note.
+Restructuring has also led to 1,000 people leaving DAA’s overseas operations, according to Mr Philips’s note.
 However, the Irish company does not employ all of those staff directly.

 Difficult place

-Overall DAA cut costs by 50 per cent between April and December last year.
-However, it chief executive points out that passenger numbers in Dublin and Cork airports remain low, leaving the business in a difficult place.
+Overall, DAA cut costs by 50 per cent between April and December last year.
+However, its chief executive said that passenger numbers in Dublin and Cork airports remained low, leaving the business in a difficult place.

 “At this point, we are not able to accurately forecast how things might look in the second half of this year,” Mr Philips said.